VS2106/ShoppingApiAndItsClientLibrary/README.md

 Please open the project by Visual Studio 2015 and newer. </br>
 Before running the project, please restore Nuget packages. </br></br>

+When you run the API project in VS at the first time, please choose to trust the self-signed certificated that IIS Express has generated. </br></br>

 ShoppingApi client library is located at ShoppingAPI/Client/ShoppingApiClient.js </br>
 A demo demonstrating how to use this library is located at ShoppingAPI/Client/Demo.html </br></br>